harningt/docker-base-alpine-s6-overlay/README.md

 See the original [s6-overlay project](https://github.com/just-containers/s6-overlay)
 for more details.

+Recent updates have taken advantage of the new 'nobin' releases of s6-overlay, reducing the need to massage the data format.

 # Updating

-To synchronize the source tree with s6-overlay, assuming a Linux build machine with git and gnu make, execute:
+To synchronize the source tree with s6-overlay, update the S6\_OVERLAY\_RELEASE item inside the Dockerfile.

-make sync

-You may also configure the build to pull from a specific tag via:

-make sync CHECKOUT=v1.14.0.1

-The setup permission script may need to be updated if the `/builder/build-latest` script changes.
+If a new key is used, you'll need to add it to the trust keychain in keys/trust.gpg

 # Quickstart